dp-beck/Tractatus-Logico-Philosophicus/README.md

+# Project Specific Notes : IN PROGRESS

+Two modes: One displays the whole text straight down; one is hyperlink expandable; contractable; hyperlinks to related topics in the SEP.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.